larsw/keycloak-auth-chop-spnego-token-extension/README.md

 ## Install

-1. Create a copy of the Browser flow.
+1. Create a copy (Duplicate) of the Browser flow.
 2. Remove the original Kerberos action.
-3. Add the `Kerberos Chopper` action from this extension.
+3. Add the `Kerberos Chopper` step.
 4. Configure it (gear icon); adjust the number of bytes to chop off.
+5. Under the `Advanced` tab in the client's configuration, change `Browser Flow` to the new flow under the `Authentication flow overrides`.
-5. Voila.
+6. Voila.

 ## Author